Layr-Labs/eigenlayer-contracts/docs/core/EigenPodManager.md

 * Pod MUST have enabled restaking
 * All input array lengths MUST be equal
 * `oracleTimestamp`:
-    * MUST be greater than the `mostRecentWithdrawalTimestamp`
+    * MUST be greater than or equal to the timestamp of the first slot in the epoch following `mostRecentWithdrawalTimestamp`
     * MUST be no more than `VERIFY_BALANCE_UPDATE_WINDOW_SECONDS` (~4.5 hrs) old
     * MUST be queryable via `EigenPodManager.getBlockRootAtTimestamp` (fails if `stateRoot == 0`)
 * `BeaconChainProofs.verifyStateRootAgainstLatestBlockRoot` MUST verify the provided `beaconStateRoot` against the oracle-provided `latestBlockRoot`